Issues in Ethics: Conflicts of Professional Interest

 Identifying Conflicts of Interest

 Many conflicts of interest involve commercial interests or financial arrangements.
 Policies and procedures in workplace settings should be evaluated to safeguard against biases or preferences being introduced into professional judgments.
-If a professional is offered, or receives, gifts or incentives—even something as minor as a free lunch—conflict of interest may be suspected.
+If a professional is offered, or receives, gifts or incentives—even something as minor as a free lunch—it can create a conflict of interest.

 Personal and family relationships complicate the ability to recognize potential conflicts of interest.
-Preferential treatment in referrals, in the evaluation of employees, or in the assessments of students and fellow faculty members should be avoided.
+Avoid preferential treatment in referrals, in the evaluation of employees, or in the assessments of students and fellow faculty members.

 What to Do About Conflicts of Interest

-When faced with a potential conflict of interest, there are three appropriate responses: avoid, disclose, and recuse.
+When faced with a potential conflict of interest, there are three appropriate steps to take: avoid, disclose, and manage.

-Disclosure is essentially a self-initiated action, with the intent to be honest and complete, to provide personal and professional information in order to remain ethically compliant with the Code.
-The act of disclosure is a process of transparency.
-Foundational to proper, professional, and ethical conduct is the intent to be honest, accurate, and complete.
 Disclosure of both financial and nonfinancial relationships is inherent in assumed ethical conduct.
 Many clinical, research, and teaching scenarios can potentially foster a natural tension between professional obligation and personal preference/gain.
-Misrepresentation by both errors of omission and commission can create ethical violations.
+Misrepresentation by errors of both omission and commission can create ethical violations.

 Summary